valtimo-platform/valtimo-documentation/release-notes/major12/12.1.0/valtimo-frontend-libraries.md

   A new feature was added to user-tasks.
 Users can now save their progress on a form and continue later.
 You can enable the feature with this feature toggle `enableIntermediateSave` in your environment.ts file.

+- **Additional dashboard display types, data sources and functionality**

+  Three new display types and two new data sources are supported.
+In addition, data time expression are supported.
+For more information, refer to [this page](/reference/modules/dashboard.md)

 ## Bugfixes

 The following bugs were fixed: